 Figure 4.
-Heatmaps showing the levels of A) evolutionary control (resistance durability, measured by the number of years before the emergence of resistance-breaking genotypes) and B) epidemiological control (i.e., disease limitation, measured by the Green Leaf Area, ‘GLA’) on a susceptible cultivar ‘S’, a resistant cultivar ‘R1’ carrying a completely efficient major gene (‘MG’) and a resistant cultivar ‘R2’ carrying an APR gene, for different levels of APR efficiency (vertical axis), time to APR expression (horizontal axis) and deployment strategies (columns; note that for pyramiding, R1 and R2 refer to the same cultivar).
+Heatmaps showing the levels of A) evolutionary control (resistance durability, measured by the number of years before the emergence of resistance-breaking genotypes) and B) epidemiological control (i.e., disease limitation, measured by the Green Leaf Area, ‘GLA’) on a susceptible cultivar ‘S’, a resistant cultivar ‘R1’ carrying a completely efficient major gene (‘MG’) and a resistant cultivar ‘R2’ carrying an APR gene, for different levels of APR efficiency (vertical axis), age of APR activation (horizontal axis) and deployment strategies (columns; note that for pyramiding, R1 and R2 refer to the same cultivar).
 The target pathogenicity trait of the APR gene is the infection rate, the level of spatial aggregation is low, and the fitness cost is 0.50.